 - In a pan, melt butter and slowly add starch to make roux.
 Once butter starts to lightly brown and thicken, add the oat milk or any milk in and slowly and whisk.
 While whisking, add garlic, seasonings, onions, parmesan and simmer on low for 5 minutes.

 - Once orzo is almost cooked in boiling water, add the mushrooms to the water to get them blanched.
 Drain water.
-Add the sauce from the pan and mix well so orzo is completely covered.
+Add the sauce from the pan and mix well *it using sundried tomatoes ass them here* orzo should be completely covered.
 If needed, add some olive oil to the top of the orzo to help spread the garlic sauce.
 Sprinkle with parsley for garnish.
 Enjoy!